SM 25x250 [2xM8] / N42 - magnetic roller

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or write through form on the contact page.
-You can check the strength and the appearance of magnet in our force calculator force calculator
+Give us a call tel: +48 888 99 98 98 or get in touch through form on the contact page.
+You can check the power as well as the appearance of neodymium magnet in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.